thaisleal33/neural-network-colors/README.md

 # Neural Network - color detection

-Simple neural network to detect whether a color is dark or light based on its rgb values.
+Simple neural network trained to detect whether a color is dark or light based on its rgb values.

 Made with:
 - HTML5